melisavacca/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/64279232/126577189-c4c1592b-f04d-4e63-b3ab-7d922b4209ba.png)

--How does replacing the ninth-grade scores affect scores by school spending?
+- How does replacing the ninth-grade scores affect scores by school spending?
 The scores based on student spending stayed the same for every category excpet for the $630-644 spending range per student category.
 This is also the category that Thomas High School falls under, demonstarting that the change was due to the adjustments in the data with this particular school.
 The passing percentages slightly decreased.

 Before: